Motorcycle earplugs: Why you should wear them and how to choose them

 A second thing to evaluate is the ear tip.
 This is the part of the earplug that sits directly in your ear canal.
 Each ear is unique, so there's not one ear tip (or earplug) that fits everyone.
 More and more earplug brands include multiple ear tips in their packages.
 These vary in sizes and (sometimes) in materials.
 This way you can select your best fit at home and there is no need to worry about whether the earplug will fit your ears.

-At Loop, we offer six different pairs of ear tips in two different materials (foam and silicone) and three different sizes (small, medium and large).
+At Loop, we offer different pairs of ear tips in two different materials (foam and silicone) and four different sizes (extra small, small, medium and large).

 3. Hear what's happening around you